esciencecenter-digital-skills/medical-image-processing/episodes/medical_imaging.md

 ## X-Ray based imaging

 Historically, [plain film x-rays](learners/reference.md#plain) were the first common form of medical imaging.
 The diagram below should help you visualize how they are produced.
-The signal from an x-ray generator crosses the subject.
+The signal from an [x-ray](learners/reference.md#x-ray) generator crosses the subject.
 Some tissues attenuate the radiation more than others.
 The signal is captured by an x-ray detector (you can think of this metaphorically like photographic film) on the other side of the subject.

 ![Schematic of x-ray image creation.](fig/x_ray_dia.png){alt='X-ray image creation schematic.'}

-In an X-ray every object in the line of radiation from the generator is superimposed on every object below it therefore in many cases multiple views are taken.
-Remember that in each view objects in the same line between the generator and receptor will be superimposed.
+In an X-ray every object in the line of radiation from the generator is superimposed on every object below it, therefore in many cases multiple views are taken.

 ![Knee series.](fig/knee_gallery.jpeg){alt='Knee series.'}
 *image courtesy of Radiopaedia, author and ID on image*